tesselode/kira/docs/src/playing-sounds.md

 ## Streaming sounds

-The previous examples all used `kira_symphonia::load`, which loads the entire sound into memory.
+The previous examples all used `kira_loaders::load`, which loads the entire sound into memory.
 This is good for shorter sounds, but for longer sounds this can have a heavy memory footprint.
-In those cases, you may want to use `kira_symphonia::stream`, which will read data from disk in realtime as the sound is playing.
+In those cases, you may want to use `kira_loaders::stream`, which will read data from disk in realtime as the sound is playing.

 There are some disadvantages to using streaming sounds: